sporteasy/get-vat-eu/docs/specifications.rst

 Address string
 ``````````````

-There is no apparent specification in this case.
-Rules are derived
+No specification was found in this case.
+Rules are derived empirically.
-empirically.

 ``IT``
 ~~~~~~